Chapter 5: Seeding

 • Erodible sites must be stabilized with winter wheat.

-• Increase seeding rate 25%.
+• Increase the seeding rate by 25%.

 November and December